ezrosent/frawk/info/performance.md

 }
 ```

-This takes 8.2 seconds to compile a release build.
-Depending on the setting this
+This takes 8.2 seconds to compile for a release build.
+Depending on the setting
-either is or isn't important.
-We'll leave it out for now, but keep in mind that
+this either is or isn't important.
+We'll leave it out for now, but keep in mind
-frawk's and python's runtimes include the time it takes to compile a program.
+that frawk's and python's runtimes include the time it takes to compile a
+program.

 | Program | Running Time (TREE_GRM_ESTN.csv) |
 | -- | -- |